nextui-org/nextui/.changeset/angry-icons-jump.md

 "@nextui-org/input": patch
 ---

-sync the inputValue with domRef.current.value when hovering the input (#3024, #3436)
+sync the inputValue with domRef.current.value when hovering or tabbing the input (#3024, #3436)